 Service Provider Initiated Sign On

-In this scenario, the user begins the SSO flow from the Service Provider (your Skilljar training site):
+In this example, the user begins the SSO flow from the Service Provider (your Skilljar training site):

-- On sign in, Skilljar redirects the browser sending a SAML request to the configured SingleSignOnService URL where the user will be prompted to sign in if they aren’t already authenticated
+- On sign-in, Skilljar redirects the browser sending a SAML request to the SingleSignOnService URL where the user will be asked to sign in if they aren’t already authenticated

-- On successful sign in, the Identity Provider will then redirect a SAML assertion (containing the user’s identity) back to Skilljar (specifically, the configured AssertionConsumerService URL)
+- On successful sign-in, the Identity Provider will then redirect a SAML assertion (including the user’s identity) back to Skilljar (specifically, the configured AssertionConsumerService URL)

-- Skilljar will then parse and process the SAML Assertion and sign the user into your training site
+- Skilljar will then analyze and process the SAML Assertion and sign the user into your training site

-In this scenario, authenticating into the Service Provider (your Skilljar training site) begins in the Identity Provider.
+In this example, authenticating into the Service Provider (your Skilljar training site) begins in the Identity Provider.
 In this explanation, the user is already authenticated with the Identity Provider.

-- The user will typically click on a link within your Identity Provider, which is the IdP Initiated SSO URL specific to the Service Provider.
-The Identity Provider generates the SAML Assertion (containing the user’s identity) and sends it back to Skilljar (specifically, the AssertionConsumerService URL).
+- The user will typically click on a link within your Identity Provider, which is the IdP Initiated SSO web address specific to the Service Provider.
+The Identity Provider generates the SAML Assertion (including the user’s identity) and sends it back to Skilljar (specifically, the AssertionConsumerService URL).

-- Skilljar will then parse and process the SAML Assertion and sign the user into your training site.
+- Skilljar will then analyze and process the SAML Assertion and sign the user into your training site.